-Try this easy recipe of a homemade natural pink clay soap, a olive oil soap scented with rose geranium essential oil and colored with french pink clay, making a very gentle, conditioning and wonderfully scented soap.
+Try this easy pink clay soap recipe, an olive oil soap scented with rose geranium essential oil and colored with french pink clay and red clay.
+You will get a very gentle cleansing, conditioning and wonderfully scented soap.

 Rose Geranium Essential Oil

-Rose geranium essential oil is distilled from Pelargonium graveolens, grown for essential oil production mainly in Egypt, China, Morocco, Crimea, Ukraine, Georgia, India, and South Africa.
+Rose geranium essential oil is distilled from Pelargonium graveolens.
+It grows for essential oil production mainly in Egypt, China, Morocco, Crimea, Ukraine, Georgia, India, and South Africa.
 It is a type of geranium plant with leaves that smell strongly like roses.
 This species of geranium is native to certain parts of Africa.
 The plant has velvety, plush leaves and flowers that bloom pale pink or almost white.

-Pelargonium species (probably P. sideoides) have been used medicinally by the Hottentots and Zulus of South Africa for hundreds of years for dysentery, coughs, upper respiratory irritations, gastritis, tuberculosis, and other problems.
+Pelargonium species have been used medicinally by the Hottentots and Zulus of South Africa for hundreds of years.
+They’ve used it for dysentery, coughs, upper respiratory irritations, gastritis, tuberculosis, and other problems.

-Rose geranium oil is an active ingredient in some cosmetic products, like lotions and fragrances.
+Rose geranium oil is an active ingredient in some cosmetic products, like lotions.
 A 2017 review of studies demonstrated that antioxidant properties in rose geranium oil may help reduce the signs of aging.
-It has also demonstrated anti-inflammatory, antimicrobial, antifungal, and antiviral properties.
+It has also shown anti-inflammatory, antimicrobial, antifungal, and antiviral properties.

-French pink clay is the mildest of all the clays and works well for normal, sensitive and mature skin types.
-In this soap, it works as a natural colorant, helps with its mild cleansing properties, and works as a “scent fixer”.
+French pink clay is one of the mildest of all the clays.
+Works well for normal, sensitive and mature skin types.
+In this recipe, pink illite clay works as a natural colorant, helps with its mild cleansing properties, and works as a “scent fixer”.

-With rose geranium essential oil and french pink clay, this olive oil soap recipe provides a very gentle cleansing, conditioning and wonderfully scented soap to enjoy at home.
+With rose geranium essential oil, pink and red clay, and the mildness and conditioning properties of olive oil, this soap recipe provides a very gentle cleansing, conditioning and wonderfully scented soap to enjoy at home.
+A great alternative to the French Green Clay Soap Recipe if you have oily skin, but more sensitive.

 Find Where to Buy Handmade Pink Clay Soap